ramcodehub/bondly/frontend/src/Database/database1.md

-# CRM Database Schema Documentation
+# Bondly Database Schema Documentation

-This document describes the database schema for the CRM (Customer Relationship Management) system.
+This document describes the database schema for the Bondly (Customer Relationship Management) system.
 The database is implemented in **PostgreSQL** (compatible with Supabase) and contains 8 main tables.

 ---

 ## 1. Overview

-The schema supports core CRM functions:
+The schema supports core Bondly functions:
 - **Sales Management**: Campaigns, Opportunities, Leads
 - **Customer Records**: Accounts, Contacts
 - **Service & Activities**: Tasks, Events